Destinations

 6. United Kingdom

 The United Kingdom combines professional troops with cutting-edge air and naval technology.
-Its two Queen Elizabeth-class aircraft carriers give it global reach, while steady modernization keeps it among the top European powers.
+With two Queen Elizabeth-class carriers and a rejuvenated nuclear deterrent (Dreadnought-class), they remain the top European power in terms of power projection.

 Military Power: